For a better view, rotate to landScape - fine art PRINTS AVAILABLE SOON!

 Crowd wasn't as enthusiastic.

 Tikoy or sticky cake (sliced like spam and fried to serve) is a popular gift during the Chinese new year.
-It's suppose to bring luck to the giver or party gifting the round-shaped cake.
+It's suppose to bring luck to the giver.

 Festive streets through the late night hours.
-KIds do impomptu dragon dances using cutout cardboard boxes and improvised drums from cans for money.
+KIds do impomptu dragon dances using cutout cardboard boxes and improvised drums for money in cans.